-The Internal Affairs Unit (IA) facilitates the complaint process, investigates allegations of officer misconduct, and conducts administrative reviews of use of force incidents, vehicle pursuits, officer involved shootings, criminal charges against employees and collisions involving department vehicles.
+The Internal Affairs Unit (IA) facilitates the complaint process, investigates allegations of employee misconduct, policy violations, and conducts administrative reviews of Use of Force incidents, vehicle pursuits, officer involved shootings, criminal charges against employees and collisions involving department vehicles.
 The staff of the IA Unit ensures that all complaints are handled fairly and objectively and are thoroughly investigated.
 The personnel assigned to IA are dedicated to protecting the rights of all persons involved in the complaint process and treating everyone with dignity and respect.
-IA consists of one Lieutenant, two Sergeants and an Administrative Assistant whom all report directly to the Office of the Chief.
-Investigations of complaints involving allegations that would constitute a violation of law, misconduct, and breach of departmental directives, policies or procedures, are handled by an investigator in the IA Unit or someone in the officer's chain of command.
+IA consists of one Inspector, two Sergeants, one officer, and an Administrative Assistant, whom all report directly to the Office of the Chief.
+Investigations of complaints involving allegations that would constitute a violation of law, misconduct, and breach of departmental directives, policies or procedures, are handled by an investigator in the IA Unit or supervisor in the officer's chain of command.
 The below listed allegations are always investigated by an Internal Affairs investigator:

-- Use of force (or any incident) involving serious injury or death - Allegations of criminal conduct - Conduct involving moral turpitude an act or behavior that gravely violates the sentiment or accepted standard of the community - · Vehicle accidents of a major nature involving on-duty police personnel
+- Use of Force (or any incident) involving serious injury or death - · Allegations of criminal conduct - Conduct involving moral turpitude an act or behavior that gravely violates the sentiment or accepted standard of the community - · Vehicle accidents of a major nature involving on-duty police personnel